-Homework will be set by each subject, on a regular basis, so they will need to look on the 'Show My Homework' website (https://www.satchelone.com/login) each day to ensure that they do not miss anything.
+Homework will be set by each subject, on a regular basis, so they will need to look on the 'Show My Homework' internet site each day to ensure that they do not miss anything.
 They will need to learn to manage their time so that they are able to complete all homework and hand it in on time.

-They will have the opportunity to work in Science laboratories and Design and Technology workshops where they will be taught about Health and Safety.
+They will have the opportunity to work in Science laboratories, PE areas and Design and Technology workshops where they will be taught about Health and Safety.
 Teaching styles may vary for each subject.
-Each lesson is 1 hour long.
+Each lesson is 60 minutes long.